aarcane4/NN_Using_Python/README.md

-# Neural Network Visualization with NNFS 🌐
+# Neural Network From scratch using python 🌐

 This repository contains a Python implementation of a simple neural network using the `nnfs` library.
 The purpose of this project is to demonstrate the fundamentals of neural network operations including layer initialization, activation functions, and loss calculations, along with data visualization using `matplotlib`.